DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/assertions.md

 ## Type of

-Asserts that the *Actual* type corresponds to a particular type.
+Asserts that the *Actual* belongs to a particular type.

 Parameter              | Type                                              | Description
 ---------------------- | ------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------